Skip to content

 • Medicare 101

 Planning for Medicare is intimidating.
 If you or a family member is nearing the age of 65, you should plan to attend to learn the basics of what Medicare is, how it works, how to avoid penalties, and what you need to know to prepare yourself for this process.
+If registering as a couple, please only register one person.
+The name of the person attending with you will be asked as a question during the checkout process.

 • Questions and Answers with a MN Will and Trust Planning Attorney